Component Competition Official Rules and Regulations

-Up to eight (8) advancers in each competition from the five (5) weeks of online competition will travel to the San Diego Marriott Mission Valley on Tuesday, November 14, 2006 to compete in the final competitive stage of the tournament being held on Wednesday, November 15 - Friday, November 17, 2006.
-All contestants must arrive at the San Diego Marriott Mission Valley no later than 4:00 PM PST on Tuesday, November 14, 2006.
-All contestants must confirm their attendance at the onsite Championship Round no later than 5:00 PM EDT on Tuesday, October 3, 2006 by emailing Jessie D'Amato Ford, email@example.com.
-That is, contestants must have acquired any necessary travel visas and know for certain that they can travel to the United States by that date and time.
+The eight (8) advancers in each competition from the five (5) weeks of online competition will travel to the Santa Clara Marriott on Tuesday, October 11, 2005 to compete in the final competitive stage of the tournament being held on Wednesday, October 12, 2005.
+All contestants must arrive at the Santa Clara Marriott no later than 4:00 PM PDT on Tuesday, October 11, 2005.
+All contestants must confirm their attendance at the onsite Championship Round no later than 5:00 PM EDT on Monday, August 22, 2005 by emailing email@example.com.
+That is, contestants must have acquired any necessary travel visas and know for certain that they can travel to the US by that date and time.
 If a contestant is unable to attend the onsite round, he/she will forfeit his/her eligibility to receive any prizes awarded to onsite finalists, and his/her spot in the tournament will be given to the competitor with the next highest positive (i.e., greater than zero) cumulative placement score from the online competition.

+TopCoder will provide travel arrangements for each competitor up to a cost of $1,000 per person.
+(That is, if a contestant's airfare is greater than $1,000, the difference between the cost of the airfare and $1,000 will be deducted from the contestant's total TCO prize money won.
+If the contestant's total TCO prize money is not sufficient to cover the additional costs, they will be subtracted from the contestant's overall TCO winnings.)
 TopCoder will also provide ground transportation to and from the airport, as well as hotel accommodations and certain meals for each contestant.
 All other expenses are the responsibility of the contestant.
-TopCoder will not provide travel or lodging accommodations for competitor guests at the 2006 TCCC.
+TopCoder will not provide travel or lodging accommodations for competitor guests at the 2005 TCO.

 Championship Tiebreaker: In the event of a tie in the Championship Round, the tie will be resolved in the following manner (in order):

 All contestants who submit components that pass screening during at least one week of online competition will receive a prize.
-The tournament will award $100,000 in cash prizes, with $62,500 being awarded for the design competition and $37,500 for the development competition.
+The tournament will award $75,000 in cash prizes, with $46,500 being awarded for the design competition and $28,500 for the development competition.
 Any and all applicable taxes on prizes are the sole responsibility of the prizewinner.
-Additionally each component winner will be paid the normal component prize money.
+Prizes will be distributed as follows:

-In order for onsite finalists to receive their onsite cash prize, they must first complete all TCCC-related work for all online rounds and the Championship Round, including final fixes.
+In order for onsite finalists to receive their onsite cash prize, they must first complete all TCO-related work for all online rounds and the Championship Round, including final fixes.

 Conditions of Participation

 By participating in the tournament, you agree to be bound by these rules and to all decisions of TopCoder, which are final, binding and conclusive in all matters.
-Also, by participating in this tournament, you consent to providing certain information to the title sponsor.
+Also, by participating in this tournament, you consent to providing certain information to Sun Microsystems, Inc. for Java Studio Creator promotional purposes.
 Such information shall include the information contained in your TopCoder member profile and your competition statistics.

 All decisions relating to the viability of submissions, the ranking of submissions and all other matters pertaining to the tournament shall be within the sole discretion of TopCoder or its designee and shall be final and binding in all respects.